stickan21/InsightDataScience-anomaly_detection/README.md

 This challenge is to find the anomalous purchases in the streaming log data.
 An anomalous purchase is defined as the purchase with the purchase amount larger than 3 times of standard deviation of the historical T purchases made by a user's D degrees of social network.

+I used python with Pandas package to code the challenge.
+The source code process_log.py is under the folder src.

 # Details of Implementation